razaghimahdi/banner-Slider/README.md

 # banner-Slider

 ## developed by Mahdi Razzaghi Ghaleh

-this is a Image slider for shop application to show Special products
+there are Image-sliders to use for example: shop application to show Special products

 <img src="screenshots/Screenshot_1601105863.png" width="300">